This post may contain affiliate links. Please read my disclosure and privacy policy.

 - Once the waffle iron is ready, spray it with oil and add a 1/2 cup of batter into the center of the plates.
 Close the waffle iron and let it cook until the "ready" light goes on, letting you know the waffle is done.
 Depending on how crispy you like your waffles, you may want to let the waffle cook for an additional 1 to 2 minutes after the ready light signals the waffle is done.

 - Use a fork to carefully remove the cooked waffle, then add another 1/2 cup of batter to the waffle iron and cook the next waffle.
-Repeat until all of the batter is gone, making 4 classic-size waffles in total.
+Repeat until all of the batter is gone, making 4 to 5 classic-size waffles in total.
 (This size is thin enough to fit in a toaster; see the notes below for a Belgian waffle maker.)

 - Serve the waffles warm with your favorite toppings.
 Leftovers can be stored in an airtight container in the fridge for up to 1 week, or you can freeze them for up to 3 months.
 You can reheat directly from frozen in your toaster, for a fast morning.